a-ads/blog/content/blog/2021-01-13-a-ads-wordpress-plugin.md

 ## Demo

-**Step Seven**: All done, Check for the ad, as you configured in your WP widget control panel.
+**Step Seven**: All done, check for the ad, as you configured in your WP widget control panel.

 See the image below.